Updated: Jul 7

 Regardless, it’s certainly one of the most iconic sights in this part of Iceland.
 The name Hvitserkur roughly translates to ‘white shirt’, a reference to the bird droppings left by the fulmar that use it as a perch.
 A trail leads down to the beach, though in summer the Arctic terns can be a bit of a nuisance, so you might prefer to gaze at it from the cliff top.

 A mere twenty-minute drive from Mývatn Nature Baths on the opposite side of the famous lake is Skútustaðagígar.
 It’s an unusual landscape characterized by round craters.

 These particular craters are unusual in that they were not directly formed by a volcanic eruption.
 Instead, they were formed as the heat from the volcano caused steam to create indentations in the swampy ground.

 The craters surround a smaller pond known as Stakhólstjörn, and a path loops around the water so you can get a closer look at them.
 There are plenty of opportunities for bird watching in this tranquil spot, which is one of the most unique and quiet places to go in all of Iceland.
 After you visit, you’re sure to agree.

 Further inspiration for quiet places in Iceland

 If you’re seeking further inspiration, you might want to take a look at this quirky ad campaign that launched in 2020.
 The folks at Inspired by Iceland invited frustrated travelers to record their screams, promising to let them out somewhere wild and untouched.

 The slogan, “Looks like you need to let it out” resonated with viewers across the globe as it presented people everywhere with a unique way to vent their pandemic-induced stress.
 Those remote locations remain some of our favorite must-visit places in Iceland, and even more so now that people have stopped screaming.

-Tranquility hunters will be pleased to find the wealth of calm outdoor sanctuaries littered around the country, especially if you know which direction to point your campervan rental.
+Seekers of serenity will delight in discovering the abundance of peaceful havens scattered across Iceland, made even more accessible with a 4x4 Iceland camper rental.
 To relax and unwind somewhere special, follow our lead and discover the best quiet places in Iceland next time you’re over.